Islands Through Time: July 24–August 5, 2016

 The first few days of the course will focus on the marine ecology, literature, and the cultural history of the Maine coastline.
-Next, we will journey to the college’s field stations on Mt.
-Desert Rock and Great Duck Island, sleeping in the islands’ light stations and experiencing firsthand the joys and challenges of marine field research.
+Next, we will journey to the college’s field station on Great Duck Island and another outer island, Gotts Island, experiencing firsthand the joys and challenges of marine field research.

 Returning to shore, we will explore the traditional livelihoods practiced by some of those who have made this coast their home and consider how the changing environment has shaped their experiences.
 Students will work on thought-provoking and rigorous academic assignments in multiple disciplines, expressing themselves through writing, music, and photography.